 Value in Its Class

-If the Type R's nearly $35,000 list price seems like a lot, it's worth considering that when buying the ultimate anything — be it a home theater system or a tailored suit — paying top dollar is part of the deal.
-You can see this at work among the Type R's competitors, all of which are based on mainstream compact cars yet cost at least $1,700 more than a Type R.
+If the Type R's nearly $35,000 base price seems like a lot, it's worth considering that when buying the ultimate anything — be it a home theater system or a tailored suit — paying top dollar is part of the deal.
+You can see this at work among the Type R's front-engine competitors, such as the WRX, all of which are based on mainstream compact cars yet cost at least $1,700 more than a Type R.

 Some might knock the Type R's front-wheel-drive setup, but I didn't find it any less enjoyable to drive because of it.
 From its performance to its utility, the Type R does a lot right, and its few missteps aren't deal-breakers.
 The ultimate Civic it is.